• Skip to primary navigation

 Understanding the S Corporation Reasonable Compensation Amounts

-The S corporation reasonable compensation calculator estimates three amounts.
+The S corporation reasonable compensation calculator estimates three amounts or ranges: an “aggressive”salary, a “pretty safe” range, and a “very safe” salary.

 The calculator estimates the lowest possible, or “Aggressive,” S corporation reasonable compensation amount by identifying the smallest of the following three amounts: the S coporation distributions and wages the shareholder-employee will receive during the year, the annual wages paid to the highest-paid non-shareholder employee, and the 10th percentile annual wages number available from the Bureau of Labor Statistics.
 The calculator suggests the smallest of these values is probably as aggressive as one should be.